 I am the first to admit I am not a developer.
 However, I am still interested in the development process and occasionally have something useful to say.
 I also know some amazing developers and try my best to get them to post here from time to time.
 With the web becoming ever more complex with more diverse devices and powerful applications, I can see my posts to this section becoming more frequent.

 Ultimately an organisation has an online presence for a single reason, to help fulfil its business objectives.
 To be online just because the competition is or because that is what everybody does is not enough.
-Your organisation needs a web strategy.
+Your organisation needs a digital strategy.
 It needs to outline how exactly the web can help.
-Establishing these goals and working out the best strategy for achieving them has become the primary focus of my job.
+If you need help establishing these goals and working out the best strategy for achieving them learn more about how I can help.

 It is no longer enough for an organisations 'web strategy' to only consist of having a website.
 The web is an incredible marketing tool but in order for it to work at its most effective you need to use its many aspects from your corporate site to social media and SEO.
 I believe that online marketing is about building relationships with potential customers wherever they are and using all the online tools available to us.